Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/Collaborations/_index.md

   Quality assurance standards don’t develop in a vacuum.
 ---

 Quality assurance standards don’t develop  in a vacuum.
 We need to hold our standards up to examination, and include perspectives from the margins.

-This section is about the collaborations, alliances and two-way exchanges that QA-DAO is developing; how we are working with organisations within and beyond Catalyst, to explore what distributed power, measuring contribution, and transparent quality assurance really could mean.
+This section is about the collaborations, alliances and two-way exchanges that QA-DAO is developing; how we are working with organisations within and beyond Catalyst.